rose-collectionservices/collection-services-manual/02-ACQUISITIONS/readme.md

 *	The primary point of contact for collections receiving for Emory University Archives at the Rose Library is the University Archivist.
 *	The primary point of contact for collections receiving for all other units at the Rose Library is the Associate Director of Collection Services (or, as a backup, the Head of Collection Processing).

 All collection material should be received and opened by staff that did not arrange for the acquisition of the materials.
-This responsibility should most often fall to the Associate Director of Collection Services or the Head of Processing.

-All packages delivered onsite will be delivered to the main Woodruff Library mailroom, and mailroom staff will contact the Head of Processing for pickup or, if acquisition is small, deliver the materials to the tenth-floor mail spaces where the Associate Director of Collection Services will review materials and pass on to the Head of Processing to compete the acquisition workflow.
-The main Woodruff Library mailroom on Level 2 is not a secure space and collection material should be moved to a secure holdings location as soon as possible upon arrival.
+This responsibility should most often fall to the Associate Director of Collection Services or the Head of Processing. **All packages delivered onsite will be delivered to the main Woodruff Library mailroom**, and mailroom staff will contact the Head of Processing for pickup or, if acquisition is small, deliver the materials to the tenth-floor mail spaces where the Associate Director of Collection Services will review materials and pass on to the Head of Processing to compete the acquisition workflow. *The main Woodruff Library mailroom on Level 2 is not a secure space and collection material should be moved to a secure holdings location as soon as possible upon arrival.*

-The Head of Processing completes the acquisition process for manuscript collection materials while the Associate Director of Collection Services will oversee acquisitions of books.
-The University Archivist oversees the acquisition and transfer of University Archives materials.
+Materials that are brought onsite should be stored according to [link to storage information for acquisitions]

 #### 2.2.2 Airtable
-Search the Acquisitions & Accessioning base in Airtable for information about the collection under the Potential and/or Not yet Received Acquisitions (MSS/EUA) heading on the left menu.
+The first step in documenting the collection, is creating a record in the [Acquisitions & Accessioning base in Airtable](< Search the Acquisitions & Accessioning base in Airtable for information about the collection under the Potential and/or Not yet Received Acquisitions (MSS/EUA) heading on the left menu.
 Update the record with information from the deed
 |   **Required Fields**                                   |                                                                                                                                                                                                                                               |
 |----------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 Creator|Usually the main heading of the collection, but can be the donor name